 ABF Freight System Truck Accident Lawyers

 ABF Freight System Inc. is a shipping company from Fort Smith, AR.
 They are one of a select number of trucking companies rated to transport hazardous materials, and their 4,243 trucks travel all over the United States.
-As reported by the Federal Motor Carrier Safety Administration in June 2018, the company has been guilty of more than 1,100 violations over the last 2 years—including texting while driving, insufficient maintenance, and speeding.
+Per the FMCSA, in June 2018, the company has been guilty of 1,100+ violations over the last 2 years—including texting while driving, insufficient maintenance, and speeding.
 The company's practices have resulted in 348 crashes in the same period—causing 170 injuries and 9 fatalities.

 The National Leader in Trucking Accidents

 More large truck incidents happen in Texas than any other state.
-Nationwide, there were more than 150,000 large truck crashes in 2017—on average, half of them resulted in injuries.
-More than 4,500 people died in them.
-Despite making up only 5 percent of the vehicles in the US, commercial vehicles are responsible for 11 percent of traffic deaths.
+Nationwide, there were 150,000+ truck crashes in 2017.
+On average, half of them resulted in injuries.
+4,500+ people died in them.
+Despite making up only 5% of the vehicles in the US, commercial vehicles are responsible for 11% of deaths.